aanjw0789/SCC/README.md

 ## Seagrass Carbon Calculator
 ==================================

-_The app is developed by A. J. Wahyudi of IMBeR Group_
+_The app is developed by A. J. Wahyudi with contributions and input from IMBeR Group members and OpenAI ChatGPT 3.5_

 PLEASE read the [CC-BY-4.0 license](https://github.com/aanjw0789/SCC/?tab=CC-BY-4.0-1-ov-file) of this app code.